cloudflare/miniflare/docs/src/content/developing/debugger.md

 ```

 From the **Run and Debug** menu in the activity bar, select the
-`Wrangler` configuration, and click the green play button to start
+`Miniflare` configuration, and click the green play button to start
 debugging.

 ## WebStorm